awsdocs/amazon-aurora-user-guide/doc_source/User_DBInstanceBilling.md

 # DB instance billing for Aurora<a name="User_DBInstanceBilling"></a>

-Amazon RDS instances in an Aurora cluster are billed based on the following components:
+Amazon RDS provisioned instances in an Amazon Aurora cluster are billed based on the following components:
 + DB instance hours \(per hour\) – Based on the DB instance class of the DB instance \(for example, db\.t2\.small or db\.m4\.large\)\.
 Pricing is listed on a per\-hour basis, but bills are calculated down to the second and show times in decimal form\.
 RDS usage is billed in one second increments, with a minimum of 10 minutes\.
 For more information, see [Aurora DB instance classes](Concepts.DBInstanceClass.md)\.
 + Storage \(per GiB per month\) – Storage capacity that you have provisioned to your DB instance\.
 If you scale your provisioned storage capacity within the month, your bill is prorated\.
 For more information, see [Amazon Aurora storage and reliability](Aurora.Overview.StorageReliability.md)\.
 + I/O requests \(per 1 million requests per month\) – Total number of storage I/O requests that you have made in a billing cycle\.